 Dress comfortably!
 T-shirts are common.
 People often enjoy dancing in skirts, as skirts flow to the music.
 Don’t worry about what to wear, just be comfortable.
 You'll probably get sweaty as you dance.

 People have danced in socks, barefoot, in tennis shoes or whatever.
 If you get into dancing you might purchase a pair of dance shoes.
-To avoid damaging the floor, please clean off any grit on the soles of your shoes.
+To avoid damaging the floor, we ask that your shoes be clean, indoor, non-scuffing shoes.

 To get a good orientation, we recommend that new dancers dance with experienced dancers as partners for the first few dances in an evening.
 If you attend with a date, give each other a present by dancing with others for a while.
 You'll then be able to have more fun dancing with each other.